 2. Take action before being asked

-On day one, your manager will set most of the projects for the Assistant Brand Manager.
+On day one, your manager will set most projects for the Assistant Brand Manager.
 When you are new, it is comfortable to wait for your projects.
 But don’t get in the habit of waiting for someone to create your project list.
-As you mature, start to push your own ideas into the system and create your own project list.
-Start making smart decisions, on your own, and communicate those choices with your boss.
+As you mature, push your ideas into the system and create your own project list.
+Start making smart decisions independently, and communicate those choices with your boss.
 Don’t ask permission, but tell them what you want to do and look for the head nod.
 Know what’s in your scope and align with your manager.

 3. Make it happen through others